securitymates/securitymates.github.io/_posts/2025-06-26-Understanding OAuth 2.0: What It Is and How It Works.md

 Authorization: Bearer ghi789
 ```

-- The resource server validates the access token and, if valid, returns the requested resource (e.g., the user’s profile data).
+- The resource server validates the access token and, if valid, returns the requested resource (e.g., the user's profile data).

 ### **Step 6: No Refresh Tokens**
 - The Implicit Grant Type does **not** issue refresh tokens.
 If the access token expires, the client must restart the authorization process by redirecting the user to the authorization server again.